 February 10 – After two months at mare Island, California, DD-407 sets sail joining Nassau (CVE 16) at Pearl Harbor, and together they enter Espiritu Santo on 8 March.
 STERETT resumes her original assignment guarding convoys to the Solomons-Bismarks area and patrolling the area to prevent reinforcement from being moved into fray.

-February 25 – DD-407 conducts a crossing the line ceremony somewhere in the South Pacific.
+February 25 – DD-407 conducts a crossing the line ceremony on their way to Espiritu Santo in the South Pacific.

 March 20 – DD-407 earns her fourth of 12 battle stars on her Asiatic-Pacific Campaign Ribbon for her service during the Consolidation of the Southern Solomon Islands (20 March – 07 April).